En Aasai Machan: Soundtrack

-The music was composed by Deva, with lyrics written by Vaali, Gangai Amaran and Kalidasan.
+The music was composed by Deva.

 Reception

-INDOlink wrote "A brilliant performance by Revathi notwithstanding, En Aasai Machaan, the come back vehicle of director R.Sunderrajan fails to grip the viewer with the narration slipping on many occasions".
 K. Vijiyan of New Straits Times wrote that while the film had a promising start, it "ends up being disappointing".
 Thulasi of Kalki said this film is for those who like emotional films.
 Revathi won the Cinema Express Award for Best Actress – Tamil, and Monica won the Tamil Nadu State Film Award for Best Child Artist.